galaxyproject/training-material/topics/imaging/tutorials/multiplex-tissue-imaging-TMA/tutorial.md

 # Interactive visualization of multiplex tissue images

 Visual analysis is an important part of multiplex tissue imaging workflows.
-Galaxy-MTI has several tools that make interactive visualization easy, and can be used at various stages of analysis.
+Galaxy-ME has several tools that make interactive visualization easy, and can be used at various stages of analysis.

 ## Converting UNetCoreograph images to OME-TIFF using the **Convert image** tool

 UNetCoreograph outputs each individual core image in `tiff` format.
 Interactive visualization tools, such as **Vitessce** and **Avivator** require the images to be in `OME-TIFF` format to be viewed.
-Galaxy-MTI includes a conversion tool that can accomodate this, along with many other useful conversion functions.
+Galaxy-ME includes a conversion tool that can accomodate this, along with many other useful conversion functions.

 > ### {% icon hands_on %} Hands-on: Convert image
 >